 We did have some complaints, such as the keyboard height being a bit on the tall side, even though the angled keyboard design does help with the height issues.
 We could definitely see the height being a sticking point for many.
 The recessed area between the keys is also a little strange looking, but that’s just personal taste.

 At the end of the day, you really can’t go wrong with the Keychron K8, this keyboard would make an excellent choice for many, especially if you need a wireless mechanical keyboard that is the equivalent of a Swiss Army Knife.
 We took a ton of extra photos of the K8, so you can check out a full photo album here.

-You can find the Keychron K8 on Kickstarter through this link for a super affordable price.
+You can find the Keychron K8 on Amazon through this link for a super affordable price.